 These include supporting parents returning to work, reducing the gender pay gap, helping people with fluctuating health conditions stay in work and supporting carers to balance work and caring responsibilities.

-It is also important to recognise and celebrate all religious and cultural holidays.
+It is also important to recognize and celebrate all religious and cultural holidays.
 Whilst Christmas Day is one of the most notable holidays celebrated around the world, not everyone marks it as a religious holiday.
 Instead, offer flexible holidays, providing a set number of ‘holiday time off’ hours for employees to use at their discretion throughout the year.
 Host monthly themed events on-site for various cultures and demographics: Black History Month, Pride Month etc.